Let Me Be by Your Side While You're Navigating Difficult Life Transitions

 Leaving the LDS church isn't easy.
 The grief and trauma you feel is real.
-Together we can process the loss of spiritual certainty, the trauma of being betrayed by an institution you trusted, and begin the process of rebuilding your life and identity.
+Together we can process the loss of spiritual certainty, and the trauma of being betrayed by an institution you trusted.
+Only then you can begin the process of rebuilding your identity and living a fulfilling life.

 Thriving After Mormonism Group

 You don't have to do this alone.
-There are many others like you who are struggling to adjust to life after leaving the church.
-Whether you read the CES letter last night or removed your name from church records years ago, you are welcome to join as we discover how we can thrive after Mormonism.
+There are many like you struggling to adjust to life after leaving the church.
+Whether they are trying to get a deep understanding of their past, learn how to build healthy relationships, or access the necessary tools to manage mental health issues, they are ready to live an authentic life.
+No matter if you only read the CES letter last night or removed your name from church records years ago, you are welcome to join us as we discover how we can thrive after Mormonism.

 Religious Trauma Syndrome